-- Women who did not exercise had a higher menopause symptom score relative to those that exercised.
+- Women who did not exercise had a higher menopause symptom score relative to those who exercised.

 - 72% of women ave not tried using holistic remedies for their symptoms.

-- Those that did opted for meditation, mindfulness, breathing exercises, massage, and chiropractic sessions.
+- Those who did opted for meditation, mindfulness, breathing exercises, massage, and chiropractic sessions.

 What Does It Mean?